JIITODC/bot/CONTRIBUTING.md

   git push -u origin "Branch-Name from step 1"
   ```

-7. Open your forked repo on GitHub and click the `Pull request` button to create a pull request.
+7. Open your forked repo on GitHub and click the **Pull request** button to create a pull request.
 Describe a little about your changes and attach the
 screenshot you took here :sparkles:

 See [this](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) for help with pull requests.

+TODO: Add PR templates

 ### Making Issues :hand:
 Feel free to open an issue for